rustdesk/doc.rustdesk.com/content/self-host/windows/_index.en.md

 ## Installing using pm2

-### Install NodeJs
+### Install Node.js

-Please [download](https://nodejs.org/dist/v16.14.2/node-v16.14.2-x86.msi) and install NodeJS.
+Please [download](https://nodejs.org/dist/v16.14.2/node-v16.14.2-x86.msi) and install Node.js.
-NodeJs is the runtime environment of pm2, so you need to install NodeJs first。
+Node.js is the runtime environment of pm2, so you need to install Node.js first。

 ### Install pm2